 Trait 2: Passionately Dissatisfied

 If there is no dissatisfaction, there is no incentive to find a better way.
 A successful innovator will not be satisfied with the current position.
-They want their team, department or organisation to be the best it can be, and are not satisfied until they have achieved it.
+They want their team, department or organisation to be the best it can be, and are not satisfied until they have achieved that.

-They could be viewed as grumpy or pessimistic, but they are anything but.
+They could be viewed as trying or pessimistic, but they are anything but.
 They have a passion and drive to be the best, knowing that they will not get there by standing still.
 They tend to be pretty harsh markers of themselves and others; they rarely give 10 out of 10!

 People with this competency can be difficult to work with at times, because they are hard to please.
 However, it is never meant personally; passion and drive takes over and sensibilities are forgotten in their keenness to find the “answer”.